neasist/workshops/README.md

-# workshops
+# NEASIST Workshops

-a repository for our workshops
+This repository houses all of our workshop content.
+More to come soon ...